francbianc/burglary_detection/README.md

 ## Dataset
 1. **ORIGINAL DATASET**
-The original dataset is the from Sultani et al (2019) which is composed as the following:
+The original dataset is taken from Sultani et al (2019) which is composed as the following:
-     * 1920 videos
+     * 1900 videos
      * 130 hours total length 95 GigaByte size
      * 13 different crimes' categories: abuse, arrest, arson, assault, burglary, explosion, fighting, road accidents, robbery, shoplifting, stealing, vandalism
      * 1610 *train* videos:
         - 810 abnormal videos containing anomalous events
         - 800 normal videos where no anomaly occurs
      * 290 *test* videos:
         - 160 abnormal
         - 130 normal
-For the project it has not been used this original dataset as such but a slighlty modified version.
+For the project it has not been used this original dataset, but a slighlty modified version.
 In particular, the modification that we made were the following:
-     * 3 normal videos of the training were replaced by flipped-versions of 3 other normal videos due to memory issues.
+     * 3 normal videos of the training were replaced by flipped-versions of 3 other normal videos, due to their too big size.
-     * 20 abnormal videos collected from scratch concerning burglaries were added to te test set.
+     * 20 abnormal videos, collected from scratch and concerning Italian burglaries, were added to te test set.
 The total test set is then composed of 310 videos.

-Our project's aim is that of predicting score for the occurrence of burglary episodes.
+Our project's aim is detecting the occurrence of burglary episodes.
 Throughout our project we analyzed whether burglary and other crimes do share common features and what would the implications of including/excluding categories far from burglary for the training process.
 Therefore we conducted two different experiments and modified the dataset accordingly.

 2. **EXPERIMENT 1**
 The experiment 1 dataset was built removing crimes with features too different from burglary and it is composed as the following: